Key Takeaways

 Quality multivitamins formulated for men over 50 typically provide nutrients at safe, effective levels.
 However, combining multiple supplements or taking high doses can lead to imbalances.

-Watch for these signs: Nausea, headaches, digestive upset, or unusual fatigue may indicate excessive intake of certain nutrients, particularly fat-soluble vitamins or minerals like iron.
+Watch for these signs: Nausea, headaches, digestive upset, or unusual fatigue can occur when certain nutrients are consumed in amounts higher than recommended, particularly fat-soluble vitamins or minerals like iron.
 For additional scientific perspective, see this research review on micronutrient supplementation in older adults.

 Prevention approach: Read all supplement labels carefully, avoid duplicating nutrients across products, and focus on bioavailable forms rather than high-dose formulations.